-Laundry: Some ships will have a laundry that you are able to use (except perhaps the really posh ones where your cabin attendant will take your clothes to have them washed for a fee).
+Laundry: Some ships will have a laundry that you are able to use (although these are being phased out and your cabin attendant will take your clothes to have them washed for a fee).

 What to take for Entertainment on a cruise: